 This depends on the size of your company / team.
 A good thumb rule that I tell every senior leader is -

-You should do least 2 skip level employees every week.
+You should meet at least 2 skip level employees every week.

 So if you are the CEO of a startup that has 50 employees, you can finish meeting the entire company in 25 weeks.
 A gap of 6 months is enough time for new talking points to come into the agenda.
 Let's say you are a business head with 30 people in your department, and 6 team leaders directly reporting to you.
 If you do 2 every week, you can do a full round of your 24 skip level meetings every business quarter.